-- that use the funds received from VCTs for growth and development purposes. - For accounting periods beginning on or after 6 April 2019, this percentage will increase to 80%. - VCT tax value means as valued in accordance with prevailing VCT legislation.
-The calculation of VCT tax value is arrived at using tax values, based on the cost of the most recent purchase of an investment instrument in a particular company, which differs from the actual cost of each investment shown in the Investment Portfolio Summary on pages 16 - 21. - The requirement for VCTs to hold at least 30% of qualifying investments in "eligible shares" (broadly ordinary equity) from funds raised prior to 6 April 2011 will be withdrawn.
-All qualifying investments made by VCTs after 5 April 2018 are expected to be included in funds which are required to comprise at least 70% of qualifying investments in "eligible shares".
+- offer secured loans to investee companies, and any returns on loan capital above 10% must represent no more than a commercial return on the principal; and - make investments that do not meet the new 'risk to capital' condition (which requires a company, at the time of investment, to be an entrepreneurial company with the objective to grow and develop, and where there is a genuine risk of loss of capital). - 1 For accounting periods beginning on or after 6 April 2019, this percentage will increase to 80%. - 2 VCT tax value means as valued in accordance with prevailing VCT legislation.
+The calculation of VCT tax value is arrived at using tax values, based on the cost of the most recent purchase of an investment instrument in a particular company, which may differ from the actual cost of each investment shown in the Investment Portfolio Summary on pages 18 to 23. - 3 The requirement for VCTs to hold at least 30% of qualifying investment in 'eligible shares' (broadly ordinary equity) from funds raised prior to 6 April 2011 has been withdrawn.